smashkoala/CarND-Vehicle-Detection/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Since I did not track the heat map position between frames, the detection windows on the image was a little bit shaky.
-By implementing the heat map tracking, the detection windows could have moved more smoothly.
+Since I did not track the heat map positions across multiple frames, the detection windows on the image were a little bit shaky.
+By implementing the heat map tracking across multiple frames, the detection windows could have moved more smoothly.